 Replacing a fossil fuel heating system with a renewable air source heat pump can reduce heating bills by as much as 50%.

-Air source heat pumps are eligible for the Renewable Heat Incentive.
-The Renewable Heat Incentive – or RHI – effectively pays customers switching to a renewable heating solution and lowering their carbon footprint.
+Air source heat pumps are eligible for funding through the Boiler Upgrade Scheme.
+The Boiler Upgrade Scheme – or BUS for short – pays customers switching to a renewable heating solution and lowering their carbon footprint.

-Click here for further information on the RHI scheme.
+Click here for further information on the Boiler Upgrade Scheme.

 An air source heat pump can output in excess of 4 times the energy it takes to run.
 Not only does this provide a saving on bills, but will also reduce a home’s carbon emissions by several tonnes per year.